 Westminster is committed to being a welcoming congregation, and we’re proud to show it to our community.
 We are an inclusive church and will perform same-sex marriages.
 To watch a video about LGBTQ welcome at Westminster, click here.
 To hear news on what Westminster has planned for Pride each year (generally in June and/or July), check back on this page close to the time.

 Celebrating Pride During Fellowship: June is Pride month, and on Sundays, June 7 and 21, 2026, our fellowship time after worship (about 11:30 a.m.) will be Pride-themed.
-Join us for a rainbow extravaganza in the courtyard!
+Join us for a rainbow extravaganza outside the church!
 This will be a fun way to celebrate the many ways our LGBTQ+ members and friends add to the culture and well-being of Westminster throughout the year.
 We hope to see you at fellowship time!

 Portland Pride: Although for 2026 Westminster is not organizing a group to attend the Pride Northwest parade, there are many terrific, Pride-themed activities going on in June and July, 2026.
 Here’s more information from Pride Northwest: https://portlandpride.org/2026-portland-pride-official-events

-Covenant Conversation: On Saturday, August 29, 2026, Westminster will host a “Covenant Conversation.”
-This event, themed “When Did We See You?
-Recognizing God’s Image in All God’s People” will include worship, conversation, and a range of workshops that help us to grow in our ability to recognize the image of God in all God’s people.
-This event is presented by the Covenant Network of Presbyterians, an organization that seeks equity for LGBTQIA+ people in church and society, and in partnership with the leaders and congregations of the Cascades Presbytery and the Synod of the Pacific.
-For more information, visit: https://www.covnetpres.org/events/cascades
+On Saturday, August 29, 2026, from 10 a.m. to 3:30 p.m., Westminster will host a Covenant Conversation titled “When Did We See You?
+Recognizing God’s Image in All God’s People.”
+The day includes discussion, workshops, worship, and lunch.
+Registration is $25, though discounts are available.
+This event is presented by the Covenant Network of Presbyterians (an organization seeking equity for LGBTQIA+ people in church and society) in partnership with leaders and congregations of the Cascades Presbytery and the Synod of the Pacific.
+To register or for more information, visit: https://www.covnetpres.org/events/cascades

 Widening Our Congregational Welcome: On May 25, 2025, Westminster offered an adult education class called “Widening Our Congregational Welcome,” presented by the Reverend Rivka Gevurtz.
 As the Reverend Gevurtz pointed out, “Often, we are not aware of our unconscious biases and microaggressions that have unintended impacts on LGBTQ folk (who may experience other intersecting oppressions as well).
 In this hour, we will explore how our own social locations of privilege and oppression help or hinder our ability to manifest our intention of welcome, between a queer person feeling like they have to fit in versus their having a sense of belonging.”
 Although this class is over, we have written materials from this class we can share upon request to Alaina in the church office (asmith@westprespdx.org).
 In addition, if you want to see a video recording of the class, click here.
 (Please mind our content warning for religious trauma and language.)